TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/If.rst

             if.startsWith = Bazinga
         }

-.. index:: if; value
-.. _if-value:

 value
 -----

-:aspect:`Property`
-   value
+..  t3-function-if:: value

-:aspect:`Data type`
-   value / :ref:`stdwrap`
+    :Data type: value / :ref:`stdwrap`

-:aspect:`Description`
     The value to check.
 This is the comparison value mentioned above.

 .. index:: if; Explanation